CrankySupertoon/Electrostatic-Tinkers-Tools/README.md

 ## Credits

--phantamanta44, for making Tinkers MEMES to be a base for this codebase and basic inspiration
+-phantamanta44, for making Tinkers Electrostatic to be a base for this codebase and basic inspiration

 -boni, for reviving ~~and balancing~~ Tinkers for 1.8.9 and above.